-In Austria, hospitals totalled 264 at the end of 2019.
+In Austria, hospitals totalled 264 at the end of 2020.

-The hospital system is of federal nature, i. e. the jurisdiction is with the provincial governments.
+The hospital system is of federal nature, i.e. the jurisdiction is with the provincial governments.

-The legal basis for all hospitals is the Federal Hospitals Act [KAKuG].
+The legal basis for all hospitals is the Federal Hospitals Act (KAKuG).
 This Act serves as the basis for the 9 provincial acts.

-Hospitals are financed from multiple sources, mainly from taxes and lump-sum contributions from social security providers of hospital financing.
-The main financing bodies are the social insurance funds, the federal states, and the federal government.
+Hospitals are financed from multiple sources, mainly from taxes and lump-sum contributions from social security providers of hospital financing as well as by the federal states, and the federal government.
 In addition, patients make small co-payments ("daily allowance"), see chapter 2.2.
 Hospital funding.